tsilvadossantos/timemachine-tool/README.md

-# Title: TimeMachine Tool - Script to Execute Files Backups Periodically
+# TimeMachine Tool - Script to Execute Files Backups Periodically

 ## Application Structure:
 The "fileConfig.json" contain a list of files to have a backup.
 This files contains: